Bafy78/dithering-in-octahedral/project_plan.md

 1.  **The Weighting Correction:** We hypothesize that **Target B (12-bit) + Uniform Dithering** will fail at the poles (manifesting as distinct banding in the specular highlight), whereas **Target B + Jacobian-Weighted Dithering** will smooth these artifacts, achieving parity with the 16-bit Baseline.
 2.  **The Efficiency Victory:** We anticipate that while Raw 12-bit frames may show high variance, the Accumulated 12-bit Weighted Octahedral method will achieve an SSIM score >0.98.
 This confirms that analytical Jacobian attenuation allows us to recover the perceptual precision lost by discarding 4 bits.
 We also hypothesize that the Heuristic Approximation will achieve an SSIM score within 0.5% of the Analytical Jacobian while requiring significantly fewer GPU cycles.
 This would prove that for real-time rendering, exact derivative calculation is unnecessary, and simple Z-based damping is sufficient to hide quantization artifacts.
 3.  **The IGN Trade-off:** While Blue Noise will yield the highest static SSIM, IGN will perform within an acceptable margin for real-time applications.
 We predict the visual difference between IGN and Blue Noise will be negligible once Jacobian Weighting is applied, as the weighting suppresses the worst-case noise pixels.
+4. **The Precision vs. Perception Divergence**: We hypothesize that Target P (12-bit Precise) will yield the lowest Mean Squared Error (MSE) but will score lower on FLIP (Perceptual Error) than Target B (Jacobian Dithered).
+This will demonstrate that in memory-constrained G-Buffers, noise-based error masking is perceptually superior to analytical error minimization.

 ## Expected Deliverables
 1.  **Efficiency Curve:** A graph plotting Bit-Depth (X-axis) vs. SSIM Score (Y-axis).